slatedocs/slate/source/includes/_api.md

 ## Base URL

 Our API supports both HTTP and HTTPS.
-All the API calls should be made to either one of these URLs:
+All API calls should be made to either one of these URLs:

 `http://things.ubidots.com/api/v1.6/`